CumulusNetworks/docs/content/cumulus-netq-45/More-Documents/NetQ-CLI-Reference-Manual/add.md

 ## netq add events-config
 <!-- vale on -->

-Enables suppression of any of the various system events, excluding them from event displays.
-By default NetQ delivers all events.
+Suppresses system events, excluding them from event displays.
 You can suppress events for:

-- Two years (default): useful when you do not want to see the events (essentially never show them)
+- Two years (default): useful when you do not want to see the events
-- A period of time: useful when you want to temporarily suppress events due to maintenance (typically days), or when testing a new network configuration where the switch might generate many messages you expect but do not need beyond this time period (typically minutes or hours)
+- A designated amount of time: useful when you want to temporarily suppress events due to maintenance, or when testing a new network configuration

-Events are automatically sent after the designated amount of time has passed.
+Events are displayed after the designated amount of time has passed.

 ### Syntax